tymothytym/dateSquirrel/readme.md

 });
 ```

 N.B.
-This function only runs on initial activation, not on resize.
+This function only runs on initial activation, not on window resize.

 <a name="callback"/></a>
 ### `callback` (function)